jtostlebe/nevergiveup/content/people/jimmy-king.md

 #    link: 'mailto:jimmy@example.com'
 ---

-As Assistant Program Director, Jimmy provides operational support, assists in staff supervision, and coordinates participant services.
-He helps ensure program efficiency and effectiveness.

-As Resident Manager, Jimmy ensures a safe, structured, and supportive living environment for participants, enforcing program rules and maintaining a positive community atmosphere.
+Jimmy King brings energy, empathy, and leadership to Never Give Up.
+As Assistant Program Director, he supports daily operations, assists in staff supervision, and helps coordinate participant services to ensure the program runs smoothly and effectively.
+In his role as Resident Manager, Jimmy fosters a safe, structured, and supportive living environment, enforcing program guidelines while maintaining a positive and encouraging atmosphere.

+Formerly incarcerated in the federal system, Jimmy uses his lived experience to build authentic connections with participants and staff alike.
+His passion for service extends beyond the program—he also serves as the [Food Distribution Director at Heart Ministry Center](https://heartministrycenter.org/choice-food-distribution/) in Omaha, where he plays a key role in addressing food insecurity in the community.

+Known for his dynamic personality, unwavering support, and contagious energy, Jimmy is a driving force behind the program’s uplifting and motivating environment.